-Tim O'Neal Lorah is a managing director with Navigant's global investigations and compliance practice, specializing in anti-money laundering (AML), economic sanctions, anti-bribery and corruption, and financial crime compliance.
+Tim O'Neal Lorah is a partner with Navigant's Financial Crimes practice, specializing in anti-money laundering (AML), economic sanctions, anti-bribery and corruption, and financial crime compliance.

 Tim has more than 18 years of experience in the financial crime compliance arena, having served as managing director and global head of financial crime compliance at both Morgan Stanley and Barclays before joining Navigant.
 In his in-house roles, Tim led the strategic direction, oversight, implementation and coordination of the global financial crime program across all product and business lines, including retail, corporate and business banking, institutional securities/investment banking, private wealth management, retail brokerage, and investment management.
 He served as the senior point-of-contact with U.S. and non-U.S. regulatory agencies, law enforcement, and external bodies worldwide on matters relating to AML, economic sanctions, anti-bribery and corruption, and financial crime compliance.